|(a) As part of evaluation, the interdisciplinary team

 to access an ophthalmologist or optometrist, the contractor may refer

 the child to their primary health care provider.
 The referral must

 (2) with parental consent.

-(c) If the contractor receives an audiological assessment
+(c) If the contractor receives a medical eye examination

-that indicates the child has an auditory impairment, the contractor
+report that indicates vision impairment, the contractor must within

-(2) With prior written parental consent, the contractor
+(2) with prior written consent, refer the child to

-by any licensed medical physician when an otologist is not available.
+when an ophthalmologist or optometrist is not available.